Mandatory disclosure rules – Guidance

 Penalties - oversight

-A person who fails to file an information return in respect of any of the mandatory disclosure rules when they otherwise are required may be subject to a penalty.
+A person who fails to file an information return in respect of any of the mandatory disclosure rules when they otherwise are required to may be subject to a penalty.
 Penalties for failure to report pursuant to the mandatory disclosure rules will be subject to Headquarters’ oversight and approval requiring mandatory referrals.

 Due diligence – reportable transactions and RUTTs

-The language for the due diligence defence with respect to penalties under the reportable transactions portion of the mandatory disclosure rules remains unchanged and parallels that of the existing due diligence defence for director’s liability under the Income Tax Act.
-The due diligence defence for director’s liability under the Income Tax Act has existed for over 40 years.
+The language for the due diligence defence with respect to penalties under the reportable transactions portion of the mandatory disclosure rules remains unchanged and parallels that of the existing due diligence defence for director’s liability under the Act.
+The due diligence defence for director’s liability under the Act has existed for over 40 years.
 The existing director’s liability due diligence provision has been the subject of litigation and subsequent guidance by the courts, including the Federal Court of Appeal.
-In light of the guidance provided by the courts, the following basic principles will inform the CRA’s approach to the due diligence defense provisions set out in the mandatory disclosure rules legislation:
+In light of the guidance provided by the courts, the following basic principles will inform the CRA’s approach to the due diligence defence provisions set out in the mandatory disclosure rules legislation:

-- The test employed in the mandatory disclosure rules legislation will be whether the person required to file the return has exercised the degree of care, diligence and skill to prevent the failure to file that a reasonably prudent person would have exercised in comparable circumstances
+- The test employed in the mandatory disclosure rules legislation will be whether the person required to file the return has exercised the degree of care, diligence and skill to prevent the failure to file that a reasonably prudent person would have exercised in comparable circumstances.

 - The reference to a reasonably prudent person is a clear indication that the test is objective rather than subjective.
-This means that the relevant person required to file the return will not be judged according to his own personal knowledge abilities and capacities
+This means that the relevant person required to file the return will not be judged according to his own personal knowledge abilities and capacities.

-- The objective standard makes it clear that the factual aspects of the circumstances surrounding the actions of the person required to file the return are important as opposed to the subjective motivations
+- The objective standard makes it clear that the factual aspects of the circumstances surrounding the actions of the person required to file the return are important as opposed to the subjective motivations.

-- Whether a person has exercised the degree of care, diligence and skill required to prevent the failure to file will be based on the facts and circumstances of each case
+- Whether a person has exercised the degree of care, diligence and skill required to prevent the failure to file will be based on the facts and circumstances of each case.

 Other administrative reporting guidance